jtobin/jtobin.github.io/_posts/2016-02-16-encoding-independence-statically.md

 functions from the *mwc-probability* library, and the resulting type 'Prob m a' is a simple probability monad type based on sampling functions.

-To actually sample from the resulting 'Prob' type we can use system's PRNG for randomness.
+To actually sample from the resulting 'Prob' type we can use the system's PRNG for randomness.
 Here are some simple coin tosses with various biases as an example; you can mentally substitute 'Head' for 'True' if you'd like:

 ```